powerboat9/bombadillo/README.md

 # Bombadillo

 Bombadillo is a non-web client for the terminal, and functions as a pager/terminal UI.

 Bombadillo features vim-like keybindings, configurable settings, and a robust command selection.
 Currently, Bombadillo supports the following protocols as first class citizens:
 * gopher
 * gemini
 * finger
-* local (a user's filesystem)
+* local (a user's file system)

 Support for the following protocols is also available via integration with 3rd party applications:
 * telnet
-    * By opening links in a subprocess w/ a telnet application
+    * Links are opened in a telnet application run as a subprocess
 * http/https
     * Web support is opt-in (turned off by default)
     * Links can be opened in a user's default web browser when in a graphical environment